KENNEBEC TOPAZ

 Topaz with Bonnie Jean Nickerson, then age 4, in 1992.
 Photo courtesy Mary Fournier.

-Jim calls this shot "Mule Train".
+Jim calls this picture "Mule Train".
 The horses in their new home, October 1997; Topaz in the lead mule position.

-Topaz with Cassidy Evans up, November 2000.
+Topaz with Cassidy Evans (now Sutherland) up, November 2000.
 This was the first time anyone but myself had ridden her; Topaz accepted this with her usual "ho-hum" attitude :-).

 Pregnant mama-to-be in a rare Georgia snowstorm, 1/2/02.